wp-blocks/cf7-antispam/readme.txt

 == Changelog ==

+= 0.1.1 =
+* user customizable scoring options
+* fix some installation issues on mysql < 5.6

 = 0.1.0 =
 * AntiSpam for Contact Form 7 published into WordPress Plugin Directory
 * Compared to the very early version, I've added honeypot, fingerprint bots and automated ip bans (but I need to provide a way to unban even without flamingo).